capps14e/reading-notes/CSS-Layout.md

 - How does this topic connect with your long term goals?

-  *One of my long term goals is to make great looking, accessible websites; flexbox will help achieve that."
+  *One of my long term goals is to make great looking, accessible websites; flexbox will help achieve that.*

   <hr>